Hibiki1020/dji_rs3pro_ros_controller/README.md

 At a minimum, the following programs are required to run this program.
 * Gimbal
+* Smartphone(Android or iPhone) and install DJI's ronin app.
 * [DJI Focus Wheel](https://m.dji.com/jp/product/ronin-s-focus-wheel)
 * CAN-USB Converter
 * Home-made Cable